joecorcoran/pannier/README.md

 true where asset processing in Rails is concerned.
 I want explicit control over my assets and I don't mind spending a small amount of time on configuration.

-## What does it do?

-The configuration DSL was inspired by &#8212; but is ultimately quite different from &#8212; [rake-pipeline][rp].
-The config describes a Rack application that handles asset processing (modification of file contents and file names, file concatenation).
-No decisions about uglifiers/optimisers/preprocessors have been made; that part is up to you.
-The interface to plug any of these libraries into Pannier is very simple and inspired by Rack.
-The lack of a plugin ecosystem that binds you to any particular preprocessor is considered a feature.

-In some cases the above is all you'll need, but the application can also be mounted (mapped to a path) within another Rack application, so it can serve your assets too.
-In that case, there are helper methods for including your assets in the view layer.
-Adding your own view helpers is easy too.

 ## Getting started